maxfilov/jmrg/README.md

 This can be useful for combining multiple data sources or processing large datasets that have been split into smaller files.
-The main reason I created this software in the first place was to merge multiple log files from different services.
+The best example of this is merging of multiple log files.

+It uses [infer](https://docs.rs/infer/latest/infer/) to determine the file extension and can handle plain text, gzip-compressed and bzip2-compressed files.

 ## Installation

 The pre-built binaries can be found on the [releases page in GitHub](https://github.com/maxfilov/jmrg/releases).

 If you want to build it yourself, you can use [cargo](https://github.com/rust-lang/cargo):
 ```shell